 Stewart has come under intense criticism for having already pushed millions of dollars of debt into the future, to artificially lower costs during her administration, at the expense of higher debt payments for city taxpayers into the future.

 In the 2017 election campaign, Gay, had highlighted concerns about the effect of Stewart’s refinancing policies on the city’s future.
-His criticism appeared to be confirmed by John Healey, Stewart’s former Chief of Staff and a current Managing Director for the city’s debt advisor, Mesirow Financial.
+His criticism appeared to be confirmed by John Healey, Stewart’s former Chief of Staff and a current Managing Director for the city’s debt underwriter, Mesirow Financial.
 In a presentation before the City Council on December 11, 2017, Healey admitted that, “A lot of what was said over the course of the campaign, as far as, you know, the city’s restructuring and the debt that, the debt spikes that are out there – that was absolutely true.”

 The special City Council meeting is scheduled for Thursday, January 25, 2017, at 6:30pm at City Hall.